top of page

 Meet the Core Team

-We are a team of Holy Names juniors and seniors who run the organization.
+We are a team of Holy Names students who run the organization.
 We create the curriculum, recruit volunteers, teach classes, and manage the day-to-day operations.

 Core Team Leader